Your Role on the Team

 Senior Investigator, and Co-Investigator

 I am a sociologist professor supervising a PhD student, Kimberly.
-Kimberly helped Souraya , post-doctoral fellow working closely with project lead Tom, with qualitative analysis.
+Kimberly helped Souraya, the post-doctoral fellow working closely with project lead Tom, with qualitative analysis.
 I supervise and support Kimberly closely.
 I am leading another study funded on attitudes towards vaccination to a communicable disease.
+This is the first time I have collaborated with Jane and Tom.
+I am a critical qualitative researcher and my research interest has only been expanded to include vaccine attitudes to accommodates Kimberly's interest in exploring sociology.

 Research Assistant, Masters Student